 Status Bar Icon: It’s up to you to leave that on or off.
 It only lets you know if your location is being used.
 For some, it might be useful but could impact your battery performance.

 Notifications are great, they send you alerts about what’s going on.
 But at a cost, they’re power-hungry.
-I only leave the important ones.
+I only enable the important ones.
 I know people who allow Push Notifications for every single app on their phones.
-No wonder why their phone battery drains so quick.
+No wonder why their phone battery drains so quickly.

 It’s kind of annoying to have your phone waking up all the time to show off notifications.
 Go to Settings > Notifications you’ll see a list of all your apps on your iPhone.
 Go through them and check if you really need those apps to send you alerts.